port-labs/port-docs/docs/exporters/github-app/self-hosted-installation.md

 In organizations that have a self-hosted GitHub installation, there is no access to our official public app, therefore there are some extra steps that have to be taken before you can install it:

-1. Register an app on GitHub
+1. Register Port's GitHub App in your GitHub organization;
 2. Deploying our Docker Image inside your VPC
 3. Installing the App